Hydrogen Peroxide in Hydroponic Systems- Uses and Benefits

 Acetanilide soon became disused for the purposes mentioned above because of the toxic side effects that it brought forth.
 Another common stabilizer of hydrogen peroxide is phenol.

-Although the side effects of diluted hydrogen peroxide on plants have not yet become apparent- it would be best to use purified 35% hydrogen peroxide to run your hydroponic system to have full control over the results and avoid any mishaps.
+Although the side effects of diluted hydrogen peroxide on plants have not yet become apparent- it would be best to use purified 35% peroxide to run your hydroponic system to have full control over the results and avoid any mishaps.

 What Is the Quantity of Hydrogen Peroxide That Must Be Used in a Hydroponics System?